nickbrandt/GitLab/doc/install/google_cloud_platform/index.md

 # Installing GitLab on Google Cloud Platform

-This guide will help you install GitLab on a [Google Cloud Platform (GCP)](https://cloud.google.com/) instance.
+This guide will help you install GitLab on a [Google Cloud Platform (GCP)](https://cloud.google.com/) instance using the official GitLab marketplace image.

 NOTE:
 Google provides a whitepaper for [deploying production-ready GitLab on